 A taniwha used to dwell near the Acheron Homestead.
 For food he captured the Moa, the Weka and other feathered game.
-Possessions of his were tapu (scared).
+Possessions of his were tapu (sacred).
 On a cold day the taniwha went to find a hot spring to warm himself.
 While away the demon Northwest wind came down the Rakaia from the Main Divide and flattened the property of the taniwha.
 The taniwha was determined to outwit the north west demon and journeyed up to the mountains and bought down huge stones and boulders to halt the course of the demon.
 This narrowed the Rakaia so that it flowed between the rocky walls.
 This remains today as the island between the two bridges.
-The evil one, the northwest became so warm that the heat from his body melted the snows on the mountain and perspiration from the taniwha in his efforts to form a barrier to stop the demon’s progress fell on the rocks and boulders and formed crystals in the river bed.
+The evil one, the northwest became so warm that the heat from his body melted the snows on the mountain and perspiration from the taniwha in his efforts to form a barrier to stop the demon’s progress fell on the rocks and boulders and formed rock crystals in the river bed.
 So forms the legend of Fighting Hill.

 Rangitata Diversion Race (RDR)

 - The race is 67 kilometres long

 The canal diverts water from the Rangitata River at Klondyke, across the Mid Canterbury Plains, to irrigate about 64, 000 hectares of farmland.
 A second intake is at the South Ashburton River.
 The race supplies water to the irrigation schemes of Mayfield Hinds, Valetta and Ashburton Lyndhurst and to the hydro electric power stations at Montalto and Highbank.